Adrastea (moon): Physical characteristics

 Adrastea has an irregular shape and measures 20×16×14 km across.
 A surface area estimate would be between 840 and 1,600 (~1,200) km2.
 This makes it the smallest of the four inner moons.
-The bulk, composition and mass of Adrastea are not known, but assuming that its mean density is like that of Amalthea, around 0.86 g/cm3, its mass can be estimated at about 2 kg.
+The bulk, composition, and mass of Adrastea are not known, but assuming that its mean density is like that of Amalthea, around 0.86 g/cm3, its mass can be estimated at 2 kg.
 Amalthea's density implies that the moon is composed of water ice with a porosity of 10–15%, and Adrastea may be similar.

 No surface details of Adrastea are known, due to the low resolution of available images.

 Orbit

 Adrastea is the smallest and second-closest member of the inner Jovian satellite family.
-It orbits Jupiter at a radius of about 129,000 km (1.806 Jupiter radii) at the exterior edge of the planet's main ring.
-The orbit has very small eccentricity and inclination—around 0.0015 and 0.03°, respectively.
-Inclination is relative to the equator of Jupiter.
+It orbits Jupiter at 70,200 mph at a radius of about 129,000 km (1.806 Jupiter radii) at the exterior edge of the planet's main ring.
+Its orbit has a very small eccentricity of around 0.0015 and an inclination relative to Jupiter's equator of 0.03°, respectively.

 Due to tidal locking, Adrastea rotates synchronously with its orbital period, keeping one face always looking toward the planet.
 Its long axis is aligned towards Jupiter, this being the lowest energy configuration.

 The orbit of Adrastea lies inside Jupiter's synchronous orbit radius (as does Metis's), and as a result, tidal forces are slowly causing its orbit to decay so that it will one day impact Jupiter.
 If its density is similar to Amalthea's then its orbit would actually lie within the fluid Roche limit.
 However, since it is not breaking up, it must still lie outside its rigid Roche limit.

-Adrastea is the second-fastest-moving of Jupiter's moons, with an orbital speed of 31.378 km/s.